hpc/pavilion2/README.md

    - Modular to encourage collaboration
    - Simple to add tests, but highly configurable
    - Backward compatible (where reasonable) to the Gazebo test framework
-   - Development adheres to a well know set of developemnt and coding principles
+   - Development adheres to a well know set of developement and coding principles
    - Open source and managed thru git
    - No extra files necessary to be placed into users test/job directory to hook into Pavilion
    - Only one command needed to run cli.
 Sub commands under "pav" umbrella